 Our graduate programs are led by a diverse, multidisciplinary, and active faculty that conducts research at the local, regional, national and international levels with our graduate students.
-Our success to date is evident when you review the wide variety of research grants we receive, the range of publications we (and our students) produce, and the reputations of our faculty and the quality of the graduate students we develop, as evidenced by the job placements of our doctoral students.
+Our success to date is evident when you review the wide variety of research grants we receive, the range of publications we (and our students) produce, the reputations of our faculty and the quality of the graduate students we develop, as evidenced by the job placements of our doctoral students.

 We are extremely proud of the placement record of our PhD graduates.
-Most go on to tenure-track academic positions, while others pursue research careers in federal, state, and local agencies or in the private sector.
+Most PhDs go on to tenure-track academic positions while others pursue research careers in federal, state and local agencies or in the private sector.
 The secret to our success is a model of close faculty-student mentoring and professional development that begins on the first day of the program.
 The vast majority of our graduate students conduct grant-funded research with faculty that engages directly with community-based organizations and criminal justice agencies, working on problems such as gun violence and substance abuse.

 Our PhD graduates have gone on to tenure-track assistant professorships at institutions such as the University of Cincinnati, Rutgers University, Sam Houston State University, Drexel University, LaSalle University, Vancouver Island University, Towson University, and the University of Louisville; some have begun their academic careers with postdoctoral research positions at institutions like George Mason University.
 In addition to those embarking on academic careers, a number of our PhD graduates have secured research and policy-making positions at such varied institutions and agencies as the National Institute of Justice, Vera Institute of Justice, Research Triangle Institute, Justice Research and Statistics Association, the Police Foundation, the Center for Drug and Alcohol Studies at the University of Delaware, First Judicial District of Pennsylvania Courts, and Philadelphia Adult Probation and Parole.

-The Department of Criminal Justice ranks among the highest in the University in faculty and student involvement in local and national research activities.
+The Department of Criminal Justice ranks among the highest in the university in faculty and student involvement in local and national research activities.
 The result has been a steady stream of grant-funded employment positions that provide both financial support and the opportunity to develop research skills and graduate thesis/dissertation opportunities.
 The doctoral program is proud of its track record of support of our doctoral students through a combination of such positions and the other sources of financial support outlined below.

 The PhD is a full-time endeavor.
 It is our standard practice to limit admissions to the PhD program to the number of full-time students to whom we can commit funding support for a period of at least four years.
 Beyond the guaranteed period of support, we are extremely proud of our track record and ability to fund doctoral students who are making timely progress toward the completion of their degrees.